ke43ro/PPLInk/README.md

 * inactive (char 1) - if 'Y', the record is ignored by the application

 By providing an SQL database containing a matching table with your own fill methods and ignoring the FILL setup in PPLink, you could use it for a different arrangement of file storage.
 Other tables in the database are for building and using a set of saved playlists.
 These are only used in ProHelp.
 It is planned to add ProHelp to GitHub in the near future.

+[Edit 30 March 2018] I no longer plan to bring ProHelp to release standard as future releases of PPLink will include all the features.
+Originally PPLink was planned as a simplified version, but this concept will be ratained by adding the more powerful features in a way that doesn't complicate the main PPLink interface.